Freyalise, Llanowar's Fury

 Planeswalker — Freyalise

-+2: Put a 1/1 green Elf Druid creature token onto the battlefield with ": Add to your mana pool."
++2: Create a 1/1 green Elf Druid creature token with ": Gain ."

 -2: Destroy target artifact or enchantment.

 -6: Draw a card for each green creature you control.

 Freyalise, Llanowar's Fury can be your commander.